osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### Combine layer types

-You can combine *Contour lines*, *Hillshade*, *Slope* layers if necessary.
-For example, to estimate curvature of a mountain range, the obvious choice would be a combination of Contour lines and Hillshade.
+You can combine *Contour lines*, the *Hillshade* and *Slope* layers as needed.
+To e.g. estimate the curvature of a mountain slope, an obvious choice is a combination of Contour lines and Hillshade.
 To estimate the steepness of a slope or to find points of equal height, you can display Contour lines and Slope layers together.

 <Tabs groupId="operating-systems">